KuroKaze78/CostumeCustomizer/README.txt

 ***************
 * Change Log  *
 ***************
+v1.8 - (2/20/2020)
+Added support for Sayuri skin overrides.
+PS1 and PS2 textures now default to emtpy normal and specular maps so there shouldn't be any issues for shaders if they aren't overridden in a ModPack.

 v1.7 - (8/18/2019)
 Added support for Monica skin overrides.
 Corrected keybindings so selecting option 11/12 are done using the -/+ on the number row rather than NUMPAD.